etice60/se_project_aroundtheus/README.md

 **Intro**

 This project focuses on the Javascript and making the page interactive.
-Modal box is created and the user can enter in thaie name and description.
+Modal box is created and the user can enter in the name and description.
 We have also styled the page through Javascript in the card elements.

 **Figma**